Can I come for just one day?

 When can I get onto the camp site?

-Access to the camp site will be open from 12noon on Sunday 2nd August 2020.
+Access to the camp site will be open from 12noon on the Sunday.
 Please do not arrive before this time as the camping areas will not be available.

 Must I pre-register for camping?